 - A student may receive the HOPE Scholarship up until:

-- Student has received a total of combined payment of 127 semester hours (from HOPE Scholarship, Accel payments made prior to Fall 2011 and HOPE Grant)
+- Student has received a total of combined HOPE payment up to 127 semester hours (from HOPE Scholarship, HOPE Grant, and/or HOPE Accel payments made prior to Fall 2011).

-- 7 YEAR Limit: Students receiving the HOPE Scholarship for the 1st time Summer 2011, or after, have 7 years from the date of HS graduation, Date of GED Test or Date of completion of a Home School Program to receive HOPE Scholarship payment before it expires.
+- 7 YEAR Limit: Students receiving the HOPE Scholarship for the 1st time Summer 2011 have up to seven years from the date of high school graduation, date of GED Test, or date of completion of an accredited Home School Program to receive the HOPE Scholarship.

-- Students who received a HOPE Scholarship payment prior to Summer 2011, the 7 year limit does not apply.
+- The 7-year limit does not apply to students who received a HOPE Scholarship payment prior to Summer 2011.

 HOPE Will Pay:

-- HOPE will only pay up to 127 attempted semester hours.
-Example: You have 126 attempted HOPE semester hours, you will only receive payment for 1 credit hour ($80.00).
+- HOPE will only pay up to 127 total attempted semester hours.

 Applying for HOPE